mpalash/aliakbarmehta/_pages/cv.md

 _TRINITY: Godrej Legacy Park Silos_, Mumbai, India, 2015

 \*

 **Curatorial Projects**

 _MATERIAL///IMMATERIAL_, A: SPACE, Espoo, Finland, 2016 SOAK, D/func.t, Helsinki, Finland, 2016

 \*

-**Text**
+**Publication and Text**

-(upcoming) _To Not Wait for the Archive_, Visual Culture and Contemporary Art Journal #5, Aalto University, 2018
+(upcoming) _To Not Wait for the Archive_, Visual Culture and Contemporary Art Journal #5, edited by Saara Mehbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2018

 _Cyber Archive: Archiving as a sustainable counter-hegemonic practice_, Hakara Journal, 2018

-_Colours of Violence_, AROOP Journal, 2018
+_Colours of Violence_, AROOP Journal, edited by Nancy Adajania, published by Raza Foundation, New Delhi, 2018

 _Cyber Archive: Being and Doing Knowledge_, Aalto University, 2018

-_Border Crossing: Reshaping the Agency of Struggle_, interview with Ranjit Hoskote, CuMMA Papers publication series, 2017
+_Border Crossing: Reshaping the Agency of Struggle_, interview with Ranjit Hoskote, CuMMA Papers publication series, edited by Nora Sternfeld, Helsinki, 2017

 _The Photons of Politics: Footnotes for a New History_, RAB-RAB Journal for Political and Formal Inquiries in Art, 2017

+_No one at the ceremony remembers to mention the artist_, Essay for Exhibition _No one at the ceremony remembers to mention the artist_, Third Space, 2015

+_Site: Stage: Structure_, suite of 17 Accordion fold and 3 artist photo-books, self-published, Mumbai, 2014

 \*